joostdecock/site/pages/getting-started.md

 of things for you (no more grading, ever).

 You can host your patterns at freesewing.org (for free) or run your own instance, and sell them.
-Custom pattern drafts protect you from people copying and passing your patterns around.
+Custom pattern drafts provide your customers with a better experience, but also protect you from people copying and passing your patterns around.
 Which means you can sell more patterns at a lower price point.

 ### For developers